podstudio/psblog/source/blog/2014-02-20-angular-swagger-jacking.html.markdown

   <div api-endpoint></div>
 ~~~~

 This is the simplest implementation of an Angular directive.
 Now let's muddy it up.
 What kinds of things did we say we needed to display?
 Endpoint URL, a title, and the method.
-We can pass these attribtues into our directive's scope by adding the following to our markup:
+We can pass these attributes into our directive's scope by adding the following to our markup:

 ~~~~ ruby
   <div api-endpoint method="GET" url="'/authors/{{author}}/posts'" title="List Posts"></div>